 Leo has been affiliated with the USGTF since it’s inception in 1989.
 He has a degree in business management and has shared his thoughts and ideas on the growth of the USGTF and WGTF continually over the years.
 He is currently employed by the New York City Parks & Recreation Department where he actively teaches over 400 students every summer.

-Sam is Vice President of the United States Golf Teachers Federation.
+Sam is the Past Vice President of the United States Golf Teachers Federation.
 He has worked at the USGTF national office since December of 2005.
 Sam graduated with a four-year degree in business at Florida Atlantic University.
-His daily activities at the USGTF national office include new projects, web management, marketing and overseeing general growth of the organization.
+His daily activities at the USGTF national office included new projects, web management, marketing and overseeing general growth of the organization.
 Sam’s unique sense of humor is also much appreciated among his peers at the national office.

 Charles has been a USGTF Level III member since 1995.
 He resides in Heidenheim, Germany.
 Charles acts as the official WGTF European representative and liaison between all European WGTF member nations.
 As a successful business man, his keen observations and suggestions over the years has been invaluable to the growth of the USGTF.